necrodancer/Today-I-learned/python/netsort_library.md

-# netsort python library
+# natsort python library
-netsort is a python package to provide some kinds of sort function.
+natsort is a python package to provide some kinds of sort function.
 # Motivation
 Python's built-in `sorted()` sorts array something wrong sometimes.<br>
 For example,